gis-ops/tutorials/news/prop2osm_intro.md

 Let us know via [Twitter](https://twitter.com/gis_ops) or [email](mailto:enquiry@gis-ops.com) what you think.

+### Traffic integration

+Using e.g. the TomTom data, historical traffic data can be purchased which we turn into traffic tiles [Valhalla](https://github.com/valhalla/valhalla) can use.
+The traffic information has a 5 mins resolution over an average week, i.e. 2016 speed values for every road segment, based on historical traffic patterns.
+And Valhalla can use that information to predict the traffic along the route and calculate the optimal path according to those traffic patterns.

+Additionally, live traffic sources makes sure vehicles (and route finding) can respond to spontaneous events such as traffic jams or road closures because of accidents.
+According to TomTom's licensing, live traffic can be used with third-party networks such as OSM.
+However, this service is fairly expensive, while historical traffic data is much cheaper.

+Ideally both traffic sources are used.
+Read more about it and see some showcases of traffic influenced routing with TomTom [here](https://gis-ops.com/traffic-in-valhalla/).

 ## Services

 We provide [commercial services](https://gis-ops.com/routing-and-optimisation/#data-services) to make your TomTom/HERE data compatible with any FOSS routing engine.